blog posts

 3. In this step, you must specify the type of virtual switch.
 Hyper-V lets you choose one of the following three options to build a virtual switch.

-• External: An external virtual switch allows virtual machines to communicate with servers and clients on an external network through access to a physical network while also communicating with virtual machines located on the same Hyper-V server.
+• External: An external virtual switch allows virtual machines to communicate with servers and clients on an external network through access to a physical network while communicating with virtual machines on the same Hyper-V server.
 An external switch must be connected to a physical adapter.
 This switch allows communication between the physical network, the operating system, and the virtual adapters used by the virtual machines.
-Be careful not to confuse the external switch with the public IP addressing scheme or Internet-based systems that have to be connected to the Internet for proper operation.
-You can use the same range of private IP addresses for adapters located on an external virtual switch that you attach to a physical network to which they are attached.
+Be careful not to confuse the external switch with the public IP addressing scheme or Internet-based systems that must be connected to the Internet for proper operation.
+You can use the same range of private IP addresses for adapters located on an external virtual switch that you attach to a physical network to which they are connected.

 Figure 4.
 Assign a name to the virtual switch for ease of operation.